adonese/adonese.github.io/_posts/2020-01-15-refactoring-and-debugging.md

 ---
 title: How to design libraries
 layout: post
+excerpt: "I wanted to write something about api design, how to design things that you and others can use.
+It went on debugging and refactoring with a slight mention at the end to a good design.

+I learned that all things break; every assumption you make will break.
+It is the natural process of system evolution.
+The idea is design for this.
+In microservices i often hear that term design for failure meaning that you have to consider failures as a factor in your system.
+Here the term could be quite the same, design for breaking the assumption."
 ---

 This post is about how to design libraries.
 It can help you write good code that you can reuse it in other different parts.